MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 5. Restrict the Microsoft 365 groups creation to the security group.

 Please note: Microsoft PowerShell is soon to be deprecated and Microsoft Graph PowerShell will now be used.
 Therefore, both PowerShell and Microsoft Graph PowerShell commands are provided to complete this task.
+Users will be able to use either the PowerShell or Microsoft Graph PowerShell commands.
+Once PowerShell has been deprecated, please switch to using the Microsoft Graph PowerShell commands.

  1. Open **Windows PowerShell** and run as Administrator.